 It started with an expansion for an explosion.

-We love Exploding Kittens by the Oatmeal.
-Three years ago, we would play it almost every night.
-Then one night there was an idea: what if there was a different way to win the game besides being the last one standing?
+We love Exploding Kittens by Matthew Inman (The Oatmeal) and Elan Lee.
+In 2018, we were playing this game almost every week.
+One night there was an idea: what if there was a different way to win the game besides being the last one standing?

 The last straw came at the suggestion of adding a shop mechanic to the home-brew collection.
 The words that would forever change us were uttered aloud, "Well, why don't we just make our own board game?"

 So we set out to do just that.

 We began work on a game we called Rats Under the Round Table or RURT for short.
 The goal of the game was to help aspiring rodents earn enough honor to ascend to the round table and be granted entrance into Chandelot.

 This Arthurian choose-your-own adventure was brimming with fun details and exciting gameplay.
 There were 3 ways to win the game, 12 characters to choose from, 12 classes to align yourself with, over 200 resource cards, 2 separate shops to buy from, 40 event cards, and a duel betting mechanic that was a crowd favorite.

 We had done it.
 We had crafted a game that our friends, and occasional strangers, enjoyed playing.
 We proved we were capable of creating a rich story-filled game that felt unlike anything we had ever played before.
 Now we were faced with a bigger question:

 How do we do this for real?

 We started by writing down rules and cards on the back of any piece of paper we could find.
 Bottle caps were our tokens and counters.
 Our meetings were late and constricting, but never draining.
 We worked around jobs, school, and relationships, and we never wavered from the single feeling that we could pull this off given the chance.